elfelround/ec2-deployment-cheatsheet/README.md

 preferred

-not using root, establishing an user and granting it priviledges for development with python, do you think it is recommended to create a new user and grant it sudo privileges to start with?
+not using root, establishing an user and having to use sudo command instead

+lock down iptables, disallow root ssh

 what security groups should we really need to open?